LyimeS/CS50_.lua_corrector/README.md

 2. Run the script: Open the main directory in terminal and type `python3 "correct.py"` <sup> (need help? [click here](https://realpython.com/interacting-with-python/#running-a-python-script-from-the-command-line)) </sup>

 ## The meaning of "main directory" in here:
+This script will look for **all** the .lua files inside the directory it is located and it will try to correct them.
+The same goes to its sub-directories.
-Let's suppose you want to correct the files from the [pong](https://github.com/games50/pong) project.
+So, let's suppose you want to correct the files from the [pong](https://github.com/games50/pong) project.
 The *correct.py* script should be pasted in the *pong* folder (which contains *"pong-0"*, *"pong-1"*, *"pong-2"*....) or the folder that contains the *pong* folder among other CS50 projects.
-Just keep in mind that if you paste it in a folder containing all the projects from CS50, it may take a while to correct all the files.
+This should take about 1 second.
 In case of this folder containing other .lua files (or folders that contains other .lua files) that are not from CS50, these files will be scanned too, and if the script find the patterns to correct in those files, it will try to correct them.
-Are you sure you want that to happen?
+Are you sure you want that to happen? <sup>(if your answer was "no", look for instructions [here](https://github.com/LyimeS/CS50_.lua_corrector/))</sup>

 ## What was I supposed to see in its output?
 The .lua files found by the script and what happened to them.
 Something like this: